microsoft/theme-converter-for-vs/README.md

 12. Build solution and you now have a vsix in the output folder.

 ## Let us know what you think
 What do you think about the converted theme?
 What do you think about the tool?
 Is there anything you would change?
-Please let us know!
+Please feel free to let us know how we can improve the theme.
+Thank you for trying the Theme Converter!

 ## Contributing